 What can you do with a few beets, some slowly shriveling apples from last fall’s harvest, and an ever-expanding patch of horseradish?
 Inspired by a traditional beet-horseradish relish from Russia and a canned beet-apple pickle that I read about somewhere last year, I decided to make a relish of grated beets, apples, and horseradish.

-Usually gardeners dig the transverse roots of horseradish for kitchen use, but my horseradish has apparently reacted to abuse—occasional mowing and a total lack of irrigation or fertilizer of any sort—by running its horizontal roots deep.
+Usually gardeners dig the transverse roots of horseradish for kitchen use, but my horseradish has apparently reacted to abuse—occasional mowing and a total lack of irrigation or fertilizer of any sort—by running its horizontal roots unusually deep.
 Fortunately, the young vertical roots are good to eat as well, in winter or early spring, and when you have too many you don’t mind sacrificing some.
 Here you see a four-headed root ready to burst into spring finery.
 (I dug many more little roots, so Robert could share them with his pals at work.
 He looked at me oddly and left for work without them.)

 For the quantities here, you’ll need one big or two small beets, and one big or two small apples.
 I used Fuji apples.
-Bake the beets whole, in their skins, at 400 degrees Fahrenheit for about an hour or until they are just tender.
+Bake the beets whole, in their skins, at 400 degrees F. for about an hour or until they are just tender.

 This recipe could be adapted for canning, by adding more vinegar, heating the relish, and putting it through a boiling-water bath.
 But that would make the relish too liquid and cause the horseradish to lose its delicious pungency.
 I would prefer to make this relish in small quantities, store it in the refrigerator, and use it up within a few weeks.